Water sources in Queensland

 Water service providers (including local councils) have a number of water supply options available when planning for secure water.

-When water service providers choose water supply options, a mixture of infrastructure and non-infrastructure solutions (e.g. demand management) may be the most cost effective.
+When water service providers choose water supply options, a mixture of infrastructure and non-infrastructure solutions (e.g. demand management) should be considered.

 Best practice water supply planning also takes into account the environmental, social and economic impacts and benefits of water supply sources.